HoT 2019 will open for apps in September!

-There are no prerequisites for this course; anyone is eligible* (any major, any level; SJSU alumni welcome).
+There are no prerequisites for this course; anyone is eligible* (any major, any level; new SJSU alumni welcome).
 Soci 180 is 4 units and will be graded on a Credit/No Credit basis.
 HoT may count for your service learning, study abroad, cross-cultural, or elective requirement; check with your department.

-“This [course] broadened my perspective on the way I view the world and myself in general.
+“[Hands on Thailand] broadened my perspective on the way I view the world and myself in general.
 It was definitely a life changing experience.” — anonymous

 Don’t miss out on this special opportunity!

 There will be a minimum of twelve and a maximum of sixteen students.
 We will have a pre-departure group meeting at SJSU for enrolled students during the Spring semester, so we can all meet each other and discuss our upcoming exciting adventure.HoT will be totally EPIC (Exciting Possibilities In Chiangmai)!

 “Travel truly is worth any expense and being in Thailand has taught me more about its way of life than any book ever could.” — Ryan E.